 Faculty of Science

-Faculty of Science Occupational Health and Safety - Lasers
+Faculty of Science Work Health & Safety - Lasers

-Update: New laser safety standards promulgated December 2011, further details in red below.
+Update: New laser safety standard promulgated December 2014, further details in red below.

 Laser Safety Procedures (28/5/12)

 - Appendix III: Laser Warning Signs & Labels

 - Appendix IV: Good Practices For Laser Operators

 - Appendix V: Summary of Engineering Control Measures for Lasers